p-null/Scalable-ML-Azure/README.md

 # Scalable-ML-Azure
  A real-time scalable machine learning service built with Azure

+## Setup
+Clone and add this repo into Azure DevOps.
+Detailed instructions on build this Azure Machine Learning service will be written in a blog article.

 ## Background & Data
 This project was built for Microsoft AI Challenge 2019.
 The data we used can be obtained from [here](https://www.kaggle.com/c/LANL-Earthquake-Prediction).